EliseBrook/EliseBrook/README.md

 <!-- Education -->
 <p align="center">
   <strong>Education:</strong><br>
+  🎓 Master of Science in Computer Science, University of York, Ongoing<br>
   🎓 Bachelor of Science in Mathematics, University of York, July 2022<br>
   🖥️ Step into Tech - Introduction to Computer Science Course, University of York, July 2023
 </p>